Bob Woodward and Carl Bernstein, who in real life were never as adorably attractive as Robert Redford and Dustin Hoffman.

 The Watcher: Deep Throat.
 Understandable, as Nixon was known to fire anyone who he even thought was against him; indeed, Woodward and Bernstein were so certain their contact would be killed they made it clear they would not reveal his identity until after he died.
 (Although Deep Throat, AKA W. Mark Felt, beat them to it when Felt developed elderly dementia.)

-What the Hell, Nixon?: one of the editors questions why the Post is digging into Watergate.
+What the Hell, Hero?: One of the editors questions why the Post is digging into Watergate.
 Partly because nobody else was covering the story at all, but mostly because the break-in itself made no sense.

 Scott: Why would the Republicans do it?
 McGovern's self-destructed just like Humphrey, Muskie, the bunch of them.
 I don't believe this story.
 It doesn't make sense.

 Until Woodward and Bernstein uncover evidence that a hired trickster—Segretti—was sabotaging Democratic primaries.
 All of a sudden, the break-in made more sense...